TekScience/Implement-One-Hot-Encoding-In-Python/README.md

 Data.csv is the dataset used for implementing one hot encoding technique in python.

-Refer the one hot encoding notebook file given as One_Hot_Encoding.ipynb
+Refer the notebook file - One_Hot_Encoding.ipynb